movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   namespace removal and final reference drops atomically.
 Large deletions can return `ENOSPC` before mutation; bounded deletion and recovery remain future work.
+* `btrfs send` and `receive` support Linux version 1 full and incremental streams.
+A mountpoint selects the filesystem; subvolume and destination paths start at tree 5.
+Tools use existing views or temporary disjoint mounts.
+  Send requires read-only roots, inventories their namespaces, and compares file data to emit changes and parent clones.
+It currently scans all data and holds pathname/inode inventories in userspace memory.
+  Receive uses ordinary vnode operations; CLONE is materialized with COW writes rather than sharing extents.
+Opaque Linux xattrs use privileged control operations, including for symlinks.
+Directory xattrs are deferred until replay ends, avoiding inheritance while each child's metadata is restored explicitly.
+Linux ACLs/security labels are preserved as data, not enforced as OpenBSD policy.
+  Completion atomically publishes the received UUID, sender transaction ID, and read-only root flag.
+Failed/interrupted receives remain incomplete writable trees without a received identity.
+Finalization requires no active vnodes or mounted descendant views; the destination must remain private during replay.
+Version 2/3 commands, no-data streams, recursive subvolumes, inode-flag preservation, and reflink-range receive remain unsupported.
+  As on Linux receive, ctime is local; symlink permissions are not transmitted.
 * Regular-file `truncate`/`ftruncate` and `O_TRUNC` support shrinking
   uncompressed or Zstd regular mappings, preallocation, and supported inline files, unchanged sizes, and sparse growth.